ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please provide extended public key on the ledger device ***
 ```

-Ledger is automatically recognized as the signature mechanism on mainnet, and so the CLI
+Ledger is automatically recognized as the signature mechanism on `Mainnet`, and so the CLI
 asks the user to authorize the ledger to provide extended public key information to it.
 This
 info is used by the tool to get the ledger addresses.

 On the ledger a `Provide Extended Public Key` window will be active.
 Navigate to the ledger `Accept` window by using
 the ledger's right button, and then authorize the request by pressing both left and right buttons.

-After that, the first mainnet ledger address is shown.
+After that, the first `Mainnet` ledger address is shown.

 ```
 Ledger address: P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5
 ```

-Next we are asked to specify control keys.
+Next we are asked to specify the control keys.

 ```
 Configure which addresses may make changes to the subnet.